TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 1/Hosea 1.3.md

 ---

-So he went and took Gomer the daughter of Diblaim; and she conceived, and bare him a son.
+So he went and took Gomer the daughter of Diblaim; and she conceived, and bore him a son.